 Please let us know if you are interested in having Morningstar include information for other types of batteries or manufacturers and models.
 Using the Technical Support Request from the Contact page, include “Non-Lead Acid Battery” in the Summary line.

 Helpful Morningstar Links:

 Commonly used Communications Adaptors:

-Disclaimer: Morningstar makes no representation, warranty or assumption of liability regarding the information presented on this web site regarding the various charging requirements for any type of battery or model.
-The material being presented is based on information that has been provided by other parties (such as battery specs and operational parameters) and uses assumptions which may or may not prove to be valid or up to date.
+Disclaimer: Morningstar makes no representation, warranty, or assumption of liability regarding the information presented on this website regarding the various charging requirements for any type of battery or model.
+The material being presented is based on information that has been provided by other parties (such as battery specs and operational parameters) and uses assumptions that may or may not prove to be valid or up to date.

 Morningstar offers the same limited warranty for any type of battery as are offered for acid batteries as long as operation is in accordance to the operation ratings and requirements as specified in the operation manuals.

 This will include the operation of the controller in accordance with the operation manual and does not cover any incidental or consequential damages of any kind.